Secretarybird: Cultural significance

-The secretarybird is depicted on an ivory knife handle recovered from Abu Zaidan in Upper Egypt, dating to the Naqada III culture (c.
-3,200 BC).
+The secretarybird is depicted on an ivory knife handle recovered from Abu Zaidan in Upper Egypt, dating to the Naqada III culture (circa 3,200 BC).
 This and other knife handles indicate the secretarybird most likely occurred historically further north along the Nile.

 The secretarybird has traditionally been admired in Africa for its striking appearance and ability to deal with pests and snakes.
 As such it has often not been disturbed, although this is changing as traditional observances have declined.
 It is a prominent feature on the coat of arms of South Africa, which was adopted in 2000.
 With its wings outstretched, it represents growth, and its penchant for killing snakes is symbolic as the protector of the South African state against enemies.
 It is on the emblem of Sudan, adopted in 1969.
 It is featured on the Sudanese presidential flag and presidential seal.
 The secretarybird has been a common motif for African countries on postage stamps: over a hundred stamps from 37 issuers are known, including some from stamp-issuing entities such as Ajman, Manama, and the Maldives, regions where the bird does not exist, as well as the United Nations.

 The Maasai people call it ol-enbai nabo, or "one arrow", referring to its crest feathers.
-They have used parts of the bird in traditional medicine: its feathers could be burnt and the resulting smoke inhaled to treat epilepsy, its egg could be consumed with tea twice daily to treat headaches, and its fat could be boiled and drunk for child growth or livestock health.
+They have used parts of the bird in traditional medicine; its feathers were burnt and the resulting smoke inhaled to treat epilepsy, its eggs were consumed with tea twice daily to treat headaches, and its fat was boiled and drunk for child growth or livestock health.
 The Xhosa people call the bird inxhanxhosi and attribute great intelligence to it in folklore.
 The Zulus call it intungunono.

-The German biologist Ragnar Kinzelbach proposed in 2008 that the secretarybird was recorded in the 13th-century work De arte venandi cum avibus by Holy Roman Emperor Frederick II.
+German biologist Ragnar Kinzelbach proposed in 2008 that the secretarybird was recorded in the 13th-century work De arte venandi cum avibus by Holy Roman Emperor Frederick II.
 Described as bistarda deserti, it was mistaken for a bustard.
 Frederick most likely gained knowledge of the bird from sources in Egypt.
 The 16th-century French priest and traveller André Thevet also wrote a description of a mysterious bird in 1558 that has been likened by Kinzelbach to this species.

-In the Disney film Bedknobs and Broomsticks, one of the residents of Naboombu, the assistant to King Leonidas, is a secretarybird.
-Both the secretarybird and the king are voiced by Lennie Weinrib.